IBM-Automation-SPGI/apic-pot-v3/StepZen-GraphQL/ReadMe.md

 4\.
 Next you will import the Get Salesforce Account by ID operation.
 In the terminal, enter:

 ```
-stepzen import curl "<REPLACE-WITH-GETACCOUNT-URL>"
+API Connect Essentials import curl "<REPLACE-WITH-GETACCOUNT-URL>"
 ```

-Replace **\<REPLACE-WITH-GETACCOUNT-URL\>** with the value for the *getAccount* endpoint provided by the instructor within the parameters file .
+Replace `<REPLACE-WITH-GETACCOUNT-URL>` with the value for the *`getAccount`* endpoint provided by the instructor within the parameters file .
 This is the REST endpoint of the existing Salesforce service.

 ![](images/stepzen-import-getaccount.png)

 5\.
-Enter **api/salesforce-account-api** when prompted for what you want your endpoint to be called.
+Enter ``api/salesforce-account-api`` when prompted for what you want your endpoint to be called.

 ![](images/stepzen-terminal-getaccount-endpoint.png)